git/git.github.io/rev_news/drafts/edition-105.md

   Due to its enormous success, Git is being used on humongous code bases with a crazy number of files, directories, commits and branches.
   Working with repos larger than 10GB can be a bit slow.
-Improving the experience will be a great thing.
+Improving the experience would be a great thing.

 * If you could remove something from Git without worrying about backwards compatibility, what would it be?